ritikaaa59/Text_to_Speech/README.md

 3. Click the "Convert to Speech" button to hear the text spoken aloud.

 ## Author
-This project is developed by Ritika Singh.
+This project was developed by Ritika Singh.